Learn how to make traditional Scotch eggs, these amazing eggs wrapped in sausage meat are the perfect picnic food.

 - The oil should have a temperature of 150 degrees Celsius/ 300 degrees Fahrenheit.

-- Use a meat thermometer to check the temperature, if you have one, if not add a small piece of bread to the hot oil and leave it for 1 minute.
-If it sizzles and browns during this time then the oil is hot enough.
+- If you have a meat thermometer (the Amazon affiliate link opens in a new tab), use it to check the temperature.
+If you don't, add a small piece of bread to the hot oil and leave it for 1 minute.
+If it sizzles and browns during this time, then the oil is hot enough.

 - Fry the eggs for about 4-5 minutes or until nicely browned.
 Take out with a slotted spoon and fry the next batch.